eriffanani/QuickState/README.md

 <img width="300px" src="https://user-images.githubusercontent.com/26743731/197492840-757699b6-cb12-4984-9b79-9bd3cb9a2a89.gif"/>

 #### Finish
 You can repeat the steps from the beginning to create a new state.
+You can use it on any activity without having to repeat the tiring steps.

 #### All Quick State View Properties
 * For image when you designed in layout xml like lottie libraries